jolyonb/olxcleaner/wishlist.md

 - Check that various open/close dates appear in order!
 - Check that each update has the required elements, and that display text parses as html correctly
 - FBE tags set up correctly
+- Check that sequential format tags are in the grading policy